ApplicationCraft/applicationcraft.com/source/blog/articles/2013/01/css-styling.html.markdown

 ##How to mess with AC’s Widgets and add your own custom styling?
-Instead of writing a general strategy, it is best to proceed with a “per case” scenario.
-So I made a video.
+Instead of writing a general strategy, it is best to proceed with a "per case" scenario. <a href="http://www.youtube.com/v/9bJSG-ETZvs?autoplay=1&hd=1&fs=1&showsearch=0&rel=0&" class="fancybox fancybox.iframe"> So I made a video</a>.

-<a href="http://www.youtube.com/v/9bJSG-ETZvs?autoplay=1&hd=1&fs=1&showsearch=0&rel=0&" class="fancybox fancybox.iframe"> Video Tutorial</a>

-(please bear with the hybrid language I speak on the tutorial known as Greeklish ☺ )
+(please bear with the hybrid language that I speak on the tutorial.
+It is known as Greeklish ;)

 I will be adding more video tutorials when I have more time.